 .04 Parking fees, tolls, interest, and taxes.
 Parking fees and tolls attributable to use of the automobile for business purposes may be deducted as separate items.
-Likewise, interest relating to the purchase of the automobile as well as state and local taxes (other than those included in the cost of gasoline) may be deducted as separate items, but only to the extent that the interest or taxes are allowable deductions under § 163 or 164 respectively.
+Likewise, interest relating to the purchase of the automobile as well as state and local personal property taxes may be deducted as separate items, but only to the extent allowable under § 163 or 164, respectively.
 If the automobile is operated less than 100 percent for business purposes, an allocation is required to determine the business and nonbusiness portion of the taxes and interest deduction allowable.
-However, § 163(h)-(2)(A) expressly provides that interest is nondeductible personal interest when it is paid or accrued on indebtedness properly allocable to the trade or business of performing services as an employee.
-Section 164 also expressly provides that state and local taxes that are paid or accrued by a taxpayer in connection with an acquisition or disposition of property will be treated as part of the cost of the acquired property or as a reduction in the amount realized on the disposition of such property.
+However, § 163(h)(2)(A) expressly provides that interest is nondeductible personal interest when it is paid or accrued on indebtedness properly allocable to the trade or business of performing services as an employee.
+Section 164 also expressly provides that state and local taxes that are paid or accrued by a taxpayer in connection with an acquisition or disposition of property will be treated as part of the cost of the acquired property or as a reduction in the amount realized on the disposition of such prop-

 .05 Depreciation.
-For owned automobiles placed in service for business purposes, and for which the business standard mileage rate has been used for any year, depreciation will be considered to have been allowed at the rate of 12 cents per mile for 1996, 1997, 1998, and 1999; and 14 cents per mile for 2000, for those years in which the business standard mileage rate was used.
+For owned automobiles placed in service for business purposes, and for which the business standard mileage rate has been used for any year, depreciation will be considered to have been allowed at the rate of 12 cents per mile for 1997, 1998, and 1999; 14 cents per mile for 2000; and 15 cents per mile for 2001, for those years in which the business standard mileage rate was used.
 If actual costs were used for one or more of those years, the rates above will not apply to any year in which such costs were used.
 The depreciation described above will reduce the basis of the automobile (but not below zero) in determining adjusted basis as required by § 1016.